Mathématique: Chapter 26

 JO: Give us the top five.

-CL: Nicholas Rush has two copies of ATA, two copies of LTA, and one copy of NRA.
-John Sheppard has two copies of ATA, and two of LTA.
-Dale Volker has one copy of ATA, one copy of LTA, and one copy of NRA.
-Robert Caine has one copy of ATA and two copies of LTA.
-Carolyn Lam has one copy of ATA and one copy of LTA.
+CL: Nicholas Rush has two copies of ATA, two copies of LTA, and one copy of NRA for a total of five.
+John Sheppard has two copies of ATA, and two of LTA for a total of four.
+Dale Volker has one copy of ATA, one copy of LTA, and one copy of NRA, for a total of three.
+Robert Caine has one copy of ATA and two copies of LTA for a total of three.
+Carolyn Lam has one copy of ATA and one copy of LTA for a total of two.

 HL: This list is eyes only.
 This list cannot get out.
 What about Volker and Caine?
 Are they on the base?

 DT: Yes.
-Volker’s an astrophysicist, so he fit right in.
+Volker’s an astrophysicist.
+He fits right in.
 He’s looking for sources of naquadria that could be used to power the gate if we can dial this address.
 Nice guy.
-Caine—he was an IT guy, so—well, he’s in the IT department.
-I’m not sure he bought my story about why we recruited him, but neither of them know their status.
-Neither does Rush, for that matter.
+Caine worked in IT.
+Sharp but not ambitious.
+We recruited him to our IT Department.
+Not sure he bought my rationale for pulling him out of a mid-tier software company, but he came.
+Neither of them know their genetic status.

 CL: Is this why I was recruited?
 Because of my genetic status?